What is an Opinion Scale?

 - It’s not mandatory to name either end of the scale, but it may improve the clarity of the question/ statement

-Inside the Question Quick Menu for Opinion Scales you have several options:
+Inside the question settings for Opinion Scales you have several options:

 - Required: By checking this box, respondents cannot finish the survey without completing the question.